IPS-Eye-White

 Regardless, the argument is made that this census required people to return to their current place of residence, not to their birthplace.
 However, we should note that Luke does not say that people returned to their birthplaces merely telling us that "everyone was on his way to register for the census, each to his own city.
 (Luke 2:3 NASB)

-Joseph went to Bethlehem because he was "of the house and family of David" where David was born and raised), not necessarily because Joseph himself was born there.
+Joseph went to Bethlehem because he was "of the house and family of David" and David was born and raised in Bethlehem, not necessarily because Joseph himself was born there.
 Additionally, it is not necessarily true that this census was for the purpose of taxation.
 As said by Glenn Miller...

 And there were such population censuses.
 A papyrus fragment from the village of Bacchias in Egypt is a census declaration made in 119 A.D.
 It reads in part, as follows